 What are Some Good Plants for Rock Gardens?

 You want to choose garden plants for rocky areas that require little care.
-The plants for rock gardens should be able to tolerate the conditions of the area, wet or dry, hot or cool.
-It isn’t easy to get into rock gardens to weed and water and prune, so the plant ideas for a rock garden should include easy care plants.
+The plants should be able to tolerate the conditions of the area, wet or dry, hot or cool.
+It isn’t easy to get into rock gardens to weed and water and prune, so the plant ideas for a rock garden should include easy-care plants.